 1. Labaki, W.W., Han, M.K., Chronic respiratory diseases: a global view Lancet Resp Med 8 (6), 531-533 (2020) https://doi.org/10.1016/S2213-2600(20)30157-0

 Biomarkers on breath are well suited to the study, diagnosis and treatment of respiratory diseases.
 They can originate directly within diseased airways or can be transferred into breath from the bloodstream.
 As such breath tests have the potential to detect local and systemic markers of respiratory diseases.
 Breath Biopsy uses the ReCIVA® Breath Sampler for non-invasive breath sample collection and provides robust biomarker discovery pipelines using GC-MS analysis provided through Breath Biopsy Services.
 The Breath Biopsy Panel for Respiratory Diseases is available as part of Breath Biopsy Services for focused, high confidence biomarker discovery in this area.
 More details about the VOCs in the Panel are included in our poster.

 - PUBLICATION: Breath Biopsy is well accepted by patients – EMBER researchers assess the acceptability of sample collection with ReCIVA for patients with acute breathlessness

 - POSTER: Biomarkers of stress in lungs – A study of ultramarathon runners used Breath Biopsy to uncover markers of physical lung stress and injury caused by extreme exercise

-- PUBLICATION: Biomarkers of asthma phenotypes – Researchers at Liege University identify four VOCs to identify key asthma phenotypes
+- PUBLICATION: Biomarkers of asthma phenotypes – Researchers at Liege University identified four VOCs to stratify key asthma phenotypes

-- BLOG: Avoiding background signals – How the CASPER Portable Air Supply enhances Breath Biopsy results
+- BLOG: Avoiding background signals – How the CASPER™ Portable Air Supply enhances Breath Biopsy results

 - DOWNLOAD: Breath Biopsy: The Complete Guide – Over 100 pages packed with everything you need to know about breath research, and the applications and technologies of Breath Biopsy